MauricioAndrades/esgil-data-scraper/README.md

 # Data Scraper Example:

-Data scraping solution built for the Esgil Corporation.
+Data scraping server built for client. (server code and some sensitive info removed for security reasons)

 The Application uses a series of promised requests to extract bid content and find relevant information that is of importance to the client.

-Server code has been removed for security reasons.
-Only scraper is exposed here.

 ## Technologies: